-Mathematics models real world phenomena like space, time, number, probability, games, etc. It proceeds from initial assumptions to conclusions by rigorous arguments.
+Mathematics models real world phenomena like space, time, number, probability, games, etc. It proceeds from initial assumptions to conclusions solely by the application of rigorous arguments.
 Its results are "universal" and "logically valid", in that they do not depend on external or implicit conditions which may change with time, nature or society.

-It is remarkable that mathematics is also able to model itself: mathematical logic defines rigorously what mathematical statements and rigorous arguments are.
+It is remarkable that mathematics is also able to model itself: mathematical logic defines exactly what mathematical statements and rigorous arguments are.
 The mathematical enquiry into the mathematical method leads to deep insights into mathematics, applications to classical field of mathematics, and to new mathematical theories.
 The study of mathematical language has also influenced the theory of formal and natural languages in computer science, linguistics and philosophy.